 - For more details on forced pooling see our Forced Pooling 101 video.

-- View our slideshow presentation providing an overview on forced pooling.
+- View our slideshow presentation providing an overview of hydraulic fracturing and forced pooling.

 The Mining and Energy Commission’s Compulsory Pooling Study Group

-- Click here to view the Compulsory Study Group meeting schedule.
+- Click here to view the Compulsory Pooling Study Group meeting schedule.

-Because of the compulsory pooling provisions in the new law, RAFI and other advocates are concerned about the potential threats to landowner rights.
-The“Compulsory Pooling & Landowner Protections,” presentation embedded below provides an in-depth analysis of the issue.
-The presentation was authored by RAFI consultant John Humphrey and presented at the Compulsory Pooling Study Group’s meeting on January 11, 2013.
+Because of the current compulsory pooling law, RAFI and other advocates are concerned about the potential threats to landowner rights.
+The “Hydraulic Fracturing: Where Are We Now?,” presentation embedded below provides a brief overview of hydraulic fracturing, or “fracking”, as well as in-depth analysis of compulsory pooling.
+The presentation was authored by RAFI Research & Policy Associate James Robinson.